bluesky-social/atproto-website/content/guides/overview.md

 ## Account portability

 We assume that a Personal Data Server may fail at any time, either by going offline in its entirety or by ceasing service for specific users.
-ATP's goal is to ensure that a user can migrate their account to a new PDS without their involvement.
+ATP's goal is to ensure that a user can migrate their account to a new PDS without the server's involvement.

 User data is stored in [signed data repositories](/guides/data-repos) and verified by [DIDs](/guides/identity).
 DIDs are essentially registries of user certificates, similar in some ways to the TLS certificate system.
-The are expected to be secure, reliable, a-political, and independent of the users' PDS.
+They are expected to be secure, reliable, and independent of the users' PDS.

 ![DID Documents](/img/did-doc.jpg)